Saka, Rashford help England rout Iran 6-2 at World Cup - WHIZ News

 His replacement, Hossein Hosseini, was left with the unenviable task of facing England’s potent attack.

-The match had a total of 29 minutes of injury time, 15 minutes in the first half and 14 in the second.
+The match had a total of 29 minutes of stoppage time, 15 minutes in the first half and 14 in the second.

 AP World Cup coverage: https://apnews.com/hub/world-cup and https://twitter.com/AP_Sports